Tipcat-98/redditpostsgw2tipcat/README.md

-Hi, you may know me as Tipcat aka the crazy cat person who mains Mesmer in PvE.
+Hi, you may know me as Tipcat aka the crazy cat person who mains Mesmer in PvE. <br>
 Visions of Eternity, and by extension, Troubadour has been out for a little while now, and I have been playing it extensively in all types of content.

 So, I figured I should make a feedback post of my own and the sc help desk community's feedback and wanted changes.